Chinglim/LAB4/README.md

 5)So that at the next cycle, it can be loaded into the Accumulator.

-6) This meant that the first instruction is a LDAI B(hexadecimal).
+6) This meant that the first instruction is a LDAI 'B'(hexadecimal).